-Many Irish banks offer the option to send funds to India, but will typically charge high transfer fees and offer exchange rates that are significantly lower than the mid-market rate — or the rate banks and transfer providers use when trading among themselves.
+Many major banks in Ireland offer the option to send funds to India, but will typically charge high transfer fees and offer exchange rates that are significantly lower than the mid-market rate — or the rate banks and transfer providers use when trading among themselves.

 A reputable money transfer specialist can often offer better exchange rates and also charge lower fees, saving you money and putting more rupees into your recipient’s pocket.

 Companies like OFX and CurrencyTransfer specialise in foreign currencies, making them some of the most cost-effective transfers.
 Most offer transfers directly to your recipient’s Indian bank account, often in as little as a day or two.